yetanalytics/lrsql/doc/docker.md

     /lrsql/bin/run_postgres.sh
 ```

 Note that you will also need to ensure that a PostgreSQL instance is accessible to the container for this command to work.
+For a demonstration of containerized SQL LRS with PostgreSQL please see the `docker-compose.yml` file in the project root.

 ### Customization